Kvidakovic1/Kvidakovic1/README.md

     - Tinkering around my pc and play video games :video_game:
     - Cooking and trying out new recipes.:stew:

-  -You can reach me: kristijan.vidakovic111@gmail.com
+  -You can reach out to me: kristijan.vidakovic111@gmail.com

 ---